Crny/php-pinyin-ext/README.md

 php-pinyin-ext
 ==============

-Chinese to pinyin extension for PHP
+PHP extension for convert Chinese characters to Pinyin

 # install